'Schiff Show' Roundup: Vindman Linked to Whistleblower

 There was new information that was learned, however.
 Under Ohio Republican Rep. Jim Jordan’s pointed questioning, it became clear that Vindman is the one who leaked to the whistleblower.
 As Jordan honed in on the individuals with whom Vindman admitted discussing the president’s phone call, only one individual, an intelligence officer, remained unnamed.
 In fact, Chairman Adam Schiff (D-CA) jumped in to interrupt Jordan’s questioning in order to forbid the individual’s name from being mentioned.
 Schiff’s action only further demonstrated that he has been lying about not knowing the identity of the whistleblower.

 As for Vindman, it became clear that he allowed his own political views to direct his actions rather than follow the well-established chain of command.
-His testimony prompted a stinging response from Benghazi hero Mark Geist, who stated, “Vindman is a disgrace to all who have served.
+His testimony prompted a stinging response from Benghazi attack Marine Mark Geist, who stated, “Vindman is a disgrace to all who have served.
 [In the] transcript of his previous closed door testimony he clearly admits to undermining the POTUS foreign policy and now he has chairman Schiff advising him on how to answer questions.”
-Navy Seal Robert O'Neill, the one who killed Osama bin Laden, seconded Geist, writing, “I agree.
+Navy Seal Robert O'Neill, who killed Osama bin Laden, seconded Geist, writing, “I agree.
 I wish the left wouldn’t use his uniform to make him a saint.
 He’s an operative with an agenda.”

 Kurt Volker, former special envoy to Ukraine, and Timothy Morrison, deputy assistant to the president and the National Security Council’s senior director for Europe and Russia, were the other two witnesses to testify.
 Their testimonies only further demonstrated the fact that Democrats continue to lack evidence to support their charge that Trump engaged in an impeachable offense — let alone anything even remotely criminal.
 Volker, however, did throw shade at Trump’s personal attorney Rudy Giuliani, asserting, “President Trump had a deeply rooted, negative view of Ukraine rooted in the past.
 He was receiving other information from other individuals, including Mayor Giuliani, that was more negative, causing him to retain this negative view.”
 So, again, that’s a policy dispute, not fodder for impeachment.